-High school students are often required to take the PSAT in either their sophomore or junior years.
-If you’re one of them, you may have been informed about the PSAT by your school or by searching online.
-However, studying for the test isn’t the same thing as knowing what it is.
+Most high school students take the PSAT as sophomores or juniors.
+If you’re one of them, you may have learned about the PSAT from your school or through information online.
+Getting prepared for the test, however, goes beyond simply knowing about it.

-Fortunately, we’ve gathered a list of study tips for you as you prepare for the PSAT!
-Here are some of the best ways you can start studying:
+Fortunately, we’ve gathered a list of tips that will help you prepare for the PSAT!
+Here are some great pointers.

-A prep test for a prep test for another test?
-Yep, that’s kind of how it works.
-Get yourself a prep PSAT online or from the PSAT/NMSQT Official Student Guide.
-This is a great way to familiarize yourself with the test’s subjects, directions, and question types.
-You can also try practice questions if you feel you need more help with a specific type.
-Or opt in for our PSAT week with free classes on PSAT strategies.
+A practice test for a prep test for another test?
+Yep, that’s how it works: the best way to be prepared for anything is to experience it firsthand.
+Get yourself a practice PSAT online or from the PSAT/NMSQT Official Student Guide, a copy of which should be available in your school's counseling/guidance office.
+This is a great way to become familiar with the exam's directions, structure, and content.
+You can also try practice questions if you feel you need more help with a specific question type.
+Or opt in for our PSAT week with classes on PSAT strategies.

-Reviewing your answers will help you understand what you did well and where you need to improve your thinking or test-taking skills to do your best on the real thing.
+After taking your practice test, grade it and revisit any questions you've answered incorrectly.
+Reviewing your answers will help you understand what you did well and where you need to improve your thinking or test-taking skills; this, in turn, will help you do your best on the real thing.